laravel/lumen-docs/queues.md

 #### Generators

 Lumen does not include generators for automatically creating new Job classes.
 Instead, you should copy the `ExampleJob` class that is included with the framework.
 This class provides the basic structure that is shared by every Job class.
-The base `Job` that is used by the `ExampleJob` already includes the needed `InteractsWithQueue`, `Queueable`, and `SerializesModels` traits:
+The base `Job` class that is used by the `ExampleJob` class already includes the needed `InteractsWithQueue`, `Queueable` and `SerializesModels` traits:

     <?php